nus-cs2103-AY2425S1/ip/docs/README.md

 ## Exiting Delta ChatBot

-You can exit the chatbot after you are done.
+Exits the chatbot after you are done.
 Tasks will be kept in memory and rebooted upon start up.

 Format: `bye`